laoguowangCP/godot-statechart-sharp/README.md

   - A shallow history only recovers parent's status, leaves default entry to descendants.
   - A deep history recovers parent's status as well as descendants', leaves no default entry.

+- For the state never been active before, history equals to default entry, no matter deep or not.

 Here's several specification you shall follow: